 Although removing squirrels from the chimney is not exactly difficult, baby squirrels are of particular concern.
 If you separate the mother from the babies, the latter will die from dehydration and starvation.
 The excluded mother will literally tear your roof apart if she realizes she cannot get back to her litter after a night of foraging.

 You also need to clean and disinfect the chimney and any other areas where the squirrels have been.
-Squirrel droppings and urine give off a pungent odour which soaks into your furniture, walls, upholstery and other places.
+Squirrel droppings and urine give off a pungent odour that soaks into your furniture, walls, upholstery, and other places.
 There is also the risk of contracting airborne diseases present in the animal’s droppings and urine.
 Cleaning the inside of a chimney is not easy.

 Hire a wildlife removal expert in Ontario to get rid of the squirrels and babies safely and humanely.
 The expert will also clean up the mess left behind and fix any damage the animals might have caused.
 He will also help to sell your home so you don’t have to deal with this kind of problem again in the future.
 Ensure you get a warranty of at least two years for the removal service.